Jelmerro/Vieb/README.md

 To change the keybindings or any other setting of Vieb, the viebrc.json file should be created and/or changed.
-The file should be created in the Appdata/.confg folder of Vieb, on linux this results in `/home/user/.config/Vieb/viebrc.json`.
+The file should be created in the AppData or .config folder of Vieb, on linux this results in `/home/user/.config/Vieb/viebrc.json`.

 There should be chromium/electron related files in this directory,